Hong Kong Zoological and Botanical Gardens: Birds

-There are also terrestrial birds; many of them small, and with several species from East Asia and Africa.
+There are also terrestrial birds, many of them small, and several species from East Asia and Africa.
 Yellow-casqued hornbill are among the HKZBG's larger avian species.

 An injured black-faced spoonbill was rescued in Nam Sang Wai by staff of the Agriculture, Fisheries and Conservation Department, and transferred to the KFBG Wild Animal Rescue Centre in March 2018.
 This spoonbill, which was unable to fly after an operation, will be able to join the other waterfowl at HKZBG, and so will have excellent human-provided care as well as companions in captivity.

 To celebrate its 150th anniversary this year, the Hong Kong Zoological and Botanical Gardens will hold a number of free public activities, in addition to adding black-crowned cranes, great white pelicans, and great curassow, in addition to bird-watching platforms.

-The small brick buildings that house some of the smaller birds were once staff quarters, for Chinese workers at the park.
+The small brick buildings that house some of the smaller birds were once staff quarters for Chinese workers at the park.
 These were recently renovated, resulting in the destruction of a row of defunct Victorian gas lamp posts; these may have been the last remaining such lamps in Hong Kong, and possibly in all of East Asia.

 Animal welfare concerns

-The gardens have come under fire for 'outdated' facilities, and ‘inadequate, overcrowded conditions’ for the animals housed within its confines.
+In 2014, the South China Morning Post reported that the Kadoorie Institute, Society for the Prevention of Cruelty to Animals (SPCA), Animals Asia Foundation, and orangutan foundation Orangutanaid all have expressed "sincere doubts over the welfare of [the gardens'] animals" and recommended that the park return to its origins as a botanical garden.
+SPCA deputy director Jane Grey criticised the gardens' facilities as being outdated, inadequate, and overcrowded, comparing it to a "menagerie from the turn of the last century".
+Later that year, renowned primatologist and conservationist Jane Goodall expressed her concern over the gardens' treatment of orangutans in Hong Kong's zoo, saying that they were "not in a good situation" and that "large animals in small cages with nothing to do are not happy animals".

-In 2015, the South China Morning Post reported that the Kadoorie Institute, the SPCA, Animals Asia Foundation and the orangutan foundation Orangutanaid all have expressed “sincere doubts over the welfare of its animals,” and recommended that the park be “returned to its original status as a botanical garden".
-Later that year, Jane Goodall expressed her concern over the “treatment of orangutans in Hong Kong's zoo", saying that they were “not in a good situation", and adding that "large animals in small cages with nothing to do are not happy animals".
+In 2024, 12 monkeys were found dead, reportedly due to melioidosis, a bacterial infection spread through contact with contaminated soil.
+The monkey deaths included critically endangered cotton-top tamarins as well as white-faced sakis and a De Brazza's monkey.